Skip to content

 This status indicates that the profile operation is still running at the moment and is yet to be completed.
 A profile operation having a running status reflects the following details and actions:

-Operation Type Type of operation performed (catalog, profile, or scan)
+1. Operation ID & Operation Type Unique identifier and type of operation performed (catalog, profile, or scan)

-Results This provides immediate insights into the profile operation conducted
+10. Results Provides immediate insights into the profile operation conducted

 • Tables Requested: The total number of tables that were requested for profiling.
 Click on the adjacent magnifying glass icon to view the tables requested.